LH953 Birmingham to Frankfurt

 Heading to the gate, it was open, and preliminary boarding was in process.

-What you call good timing is the the term I belive.
+What you call good timing is the term I believe.

 Meanwhile, the gate systems at Birmingham Airport need a reboot.